About Closure After a Suicide:

 Adjusting expectations comes slowly, partially due to the resident emotional pain, impaired ability to reason, and sheer exhaustion.
 Trying to reason how taking one's life was a solution can never be validated.
 That is not possible.

-It is imperative that you grasp reality and ocassionally walk away from the closure process.
+It is imperative that you grasp reality and occasionally walk away from the closure process.
 You cannot adopt someone else conclusions, nor can you be told what to accept or believe by anyone else.
 Foremost in your mind should be the reality, you will live out your life with whatever you decide, and it is not necessary to convince anyone else of your conclusions.

 Use caution when you share your plan.
 Everyone will have an opinion no matter how unaware of the complexity of your project. . .
 AND . . .
 There are significant risks of confrontation when dealing with others regarding this subject.

 It is possible (and common) to reflect on observed struggles your loved one faced.
-Clearly, things that we are aware of play may have played a role in their decision, but there endless issues and circumstances that you can never know.
+Clearly, things that we are aware of may have played a role in their decision, but there endless issues and circumstances that you can never know.
 In time you have to accept that a survivor cannot replicate the thinking or decision process for Suicide.

 As a survivor, we face a long winding path that we have never traveled or even considered.
 Everything about it is new.
 The closure process is riddled with gaps that cannot be filled.
 Though sorting through what we know and seeking details we wonder about can be disturbing, in the end, they can bring peace to your conclusions.